aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 advanced features.
 Here are some useful extensions that we have reviewed:

 - [ListenerRulesExtension](https://www.npmjs.com/package/@wheatstalk/ecs-service-extension-listener-rules) for more precise control over Application Load Balancer rules
+- SubscribeExtension to allow the service to create SQS Queues to subscribe and consume messages published to SNS Topics

 > Please submit a pull request so that we can review your service extension and
 > list it here.